Wike harps on speedy justice delivery – The Sun Nigeria

-Rivers State Governor, Nyesom Wike, has said that lack of requisite infrastructure for the Nigeria Correctional Service can impede justice delivery.
+Rivers Governor, Nyesom Wike, has said lack of requisite infrastructure for the Nigeria Correctional Service can impede justice delivery.

-He noted that criminal trials were often delayed because there are no vehicles to convey inmates to court.
+He said criminal trials are often delayed because there are no vehicles to convey inmates to court.

 Governor Wike said his administration provided the support because it was committed to promote effective and speedy delivery of justice in the state.

-He noted: “The courts, lawyers, judges, magistrates and the Nigeria Correctional Service all have their roles to play in the dispensation of justice.
+“The courts, lawyers, judges, magistrates and the Nigeria Correctional Service have their roles to play in the dispensation of justice.

 “When they cannot bring an accused person or inmate to court, cases will be adjourned.

-“So, the government must play its role to make sure that facilities or infrastructure are provided to aid the dispensation of justice.
+“So, the government must play its role to make sure facilities or infrastructure are provided to aid the dispensation of justice,” he said.

-“That is why we are doing what we are doing to support quick dispensation of justice in this state.
-This will enable them to effectively perform their duty without excuses.

-“This is part of our policy to partner agencies of the Federal Government in order to have the best for the people of Rivers State.

 Leave a Reply